-2016 marks the 50th anniversary of the Institute of Energy Economics, Japan.
+On June 29, 2016, the Institute of Energy Economics, Japan celebrated 50 years since its foundation.
 I would like to thank everyone both in and outside of Japan for their support.

-Overseas, the turmoil in the Middle East and Ukraine is worsening, while the slowing Chinese economy is overshadowing the global economy.
-Meanwhile, the drastic fall in oil prices, which is a major help for importing countries, is destabilizing some exporting countries and is threatening to delay investments in development.
+The energy situation remains uncertain.
+Overseas, the turmoil in the Middle East and Ukraine is worsening, while the slowing Chinese economy and the UK's exit from the EU are overshadowing the global economy.
+Meanwhile, the drastic fall in oil prices, which is a major help for importing countries, is not only destabilizing some exporting countries but is also suppressing investment in development.
 Oil prices are sure to rise again eventually, but nobody knows when.

 Energy is an essential foundation of economic activity, yet Japan has very few energy resources, with a domestic energy ratio of just 6%.
 Securing a stable supply of energy at rational prices is a prerequisite for the growth of the Japanese economy.
 Meanwhile, appropriate measures must be taken to prevent global warming.
 These factors, collectively called the "3Es" (energy security, economic efficiency and environmental conservation) concern not only Japan but also all countries including the growth centers of Asia.
 As the world becomes increasingly interdependent, the situation in Japan and Asia will have a greater impact on other countries.